vuejs/docs/src/guide/typescript/overview.md

 - [Visual Studio Code](https://code.visualstudio.com/) (VSCode) is strongly recommended for its great out-of-the-box support for TypeScript.

-  - [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (Previously Volar) is the official VSCode extension that provides TypeScript support inside Vue SFCs, along with many other great features.
+  - [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (previously Volar) is the official VSCode extension that provides TypeScript support inside Vue SFCs, along with many other great features.

     :::tip
     Vue - Official extension replaces [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur), our previous official VSCode extension for Vue 2.
 If you have Vetur currently installed, make sure to disable it in Vue 3 projects.